-220 9 Full Copyright Notice
+224 9 Full Copyright Notice

-Copyright © Open Grid Forum (2009-2015).
+225 Copyright © Open Grid Forum (2009-2016).
 All Rights Reserved.

-This document and translations of it may be copied and furnished to others, and derivative works that comment 222 on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in 223 whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph 224 are included on all such copies and derivative works.
-However, this document itself may not be modified in 225 any way, such as by removing the copyright notice or references to the OGF or other organizations, except 226 as needed for the purpose of developing Grid Recommendations in which case the procedures for copyrights 227 defined in the OGF Document process must be followed, or as required to translate it into languages other 228 than English.
-229
+This document and translations of it may be copied and furnished to others, and derivative works that comment 226 on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in 227 whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph 228 are included as references to the derived portions on all such copies and derivative works.
+The published OGF 229 document from which such works are derived, however, may not be modified in any way, such as by removing 230 the copyright notice or references to the OGF or other organizations, except as needed for the purpose of 231 developing new or updated OGF documents in conformance with the procedures defined in the OGF Document 232 Process, or as required to translate it into languages other than English.
+OGF, with the approval of its board, 233 may remove this restriction for inclusion of OGF document content for the purpose of producing standards in 234 cooperation with other international standards bodies.
+235